 Seed funding

 This is the first official round of funding a new company will undertake.
-A company seeking seed funding has typically already explored the business model and needs additional funds to make the idea a reality.
+A company seeking seed funding has typically explored the business model and needs additional funds to make the idea a reality.
 At this stage, the company may have an inherent value associated with it.
-In 2020, the average valuation for a company in the seed funding stage was $8.5 million.
+A typical seed round valuation usually falls between $2 million and $10 million.

-The source of seed funding is wider than pre-seed funding as company equity is exchanged for capital.
+The source of seed funding is more expansive than preseed funding, as company equity is exchanged for capital.
 Since the funding is eventually rewarded, the funds raised during this round are typically larger in scope.
-The average seed funding round in 2020 was $1.9 million.
+The average seed funding round in 2023 was $1 million.

 Series A funding

-The Series A funding round is typically from more traditional funding sources spearheaded by industry titans such as Sequoia Capital or Google Ventures.
-One of these well-known venture capital firms will serve as an “anchor” in the funding process — attracting additional investors over time.
+The series A funding round typically comes from more traditional funding sources spearheaded by industry titans such as Sequoia Capital or Google Ventures, for example.
+In this round, a venture capital firm will serve as an "anchor" in the funding process, attracting additional investors.

 Series B funding